 • for people establishing or developing a storytelling organisation, project or community

 • for senior business leaders seeking to introduce narrative into the organisational leadership culture

 “Thank you for the one-on-one mentoring on designing my new storytelling website.
 I knew I would first need to explore the process of stepping out more fully into my storytelling work in Cape Town, acknowledge and understand the changes in my work over the years and ultimately clarify my offerings.
 Thank you for understanding my brief straight away and coming alongside me to facilitate the journey so incredibly sensitively and with great warmth, understanding and encouragement.
 The balance of your years of experience in both the business and storytelling world, lent great insight into the issues I was grappling with.
 I had a real sense of being heard and seen.
 I am so grateful for the accelerated exploration, realizations, learning and transformation that took place over those precious sessions.
 Like a compass, they point me in a direction I need to go and give me courage for the way ahead.
 Thank you Sue for journeying alongside me with heart, interest, energy and a sense of humour!”

 • for storytelling professionals seeking to develop their skills

 • for storytellers who are creatively “stuck”

 “Sue is a first class coach.
-She is skillfully, intuitively and accurately supporting the creation of story that is very deep in my heart.
+She is skillfully, intuitively and accurately supporting the creation of a story that is very deep in my heart.
 I have felt seen, inspired and led in it’s development knowing I and it are in excellent hands.
 The process is intense, reflective and deeply healing.
 Working with Sue is a delight.
 Simply said, Sue is a treasure!”